Regional 2 East Midlands: Midlands 2 East (2000–2009)

-Midlands 1 East (2009–present)
+Midlands 1 East (2009–2022)

 League restructuring by the RFU meant that Midlands 2 East and Midlands 2 West were renamed as Midlands 1 East and Midlands 1 West, with both leagues remaining at tier 6.
 Promotion was now to National League 3 Midlands (formerly Midlands 1) and relegation to either Midlands 2 East (North) or Midlands 2 East (South).

+Regional 2 Midlands East (2022–present)

 Promotion play-offs

 Since the 2000–01 season there has been a play-off between the runners-up of Midlands 1 East and Midlands 1 West for the third and final promotion place to National League 3 Midlands.
 The team with the superior league record has home advantage in the tie.
 At the end of the 2019–20 season the Midlands 1 East teams have been the most successful with eleven wins to the Midlands 1 West teams eight; and the home team has won promotion on thirteen occasions compared to the away teams six.